offport/RedTeam/11-Collection/README.md

 The adversary is trying to gather data of interest to their goal.

-## General Data to Collect After Compromise
+## General data to collect after compromise

 **Linux**
 - Hostname